2023 Women's Revelations Cup squads

-The 2023 Women's Revelations Cup will be the second edition of the Women's Revelations Cup, an international women's football tournament, consisting of a series of friendly games, that will be held in León, Mexico from 15 to 21 February 2023.
+The 2023 Women's Revelations Cup was the second edition of the Women's Revelations Cup, an international women's football tournament consisting of a series of friendly games held in León, Mexico from 15 to 21 February 2023.
 The four national teams involved in the tournament registered a squad of 23 players.

 The age listed for each player is as 15 February 2023, the inauguration day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of tournament.
 A flag is included for coaches that are of a different nationality than their own national team.